T-Turner/T-Turner.github.io/guass_seidel.md

 ### Language: C++

 ### Description/Purpose:
 Solves a diagonally dominant, or symmetric and positive definite system of equations.
+The Guass-Seidel method requires less storage than a typical Jacobi iteration method and will also converge faster.

 ### Input:
 requires the user to input the 'A' and 'B' matricies.